Portuguese Bread Pudding (Pudim de Pão)

 Grease an oven proof baking dish (I used a 9×7 Pyrex dish)

-Cut the bread into large or big pieces… that’s up to you, and fill the baking dish to the very top…leave aside.
+1. Cut the bread into large pieces and fill the baking dish to the very top.
+Then, leave aside.

 Looking for another delicious Portuguese bread pudding variation?